Mdlin/labpage/content/en/home/teaching.md

 +++
-widget = "teaching"  # The name of the widget that you created. headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 120  # Order that this section will appear in.
+widget = "simple"  # The name of the widget that you created. headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 120  # Order that this section will appear in.